What are teaching circles?

 One person who is a full-time faculty member must agree to facilitate the group.
 This person will arrange and announce meeting times, dates, and locations; manage the group’s finances; and make any necessary arrangements for the group’s activities.
 The facilitator is also responsible for submitting a one-page form after each meeting that lists the members who attended and summarizes the meeting in a few sentences.
 At the end of the academic year, the facilitator will be asked to write a one-page report summarizing the group’s work plus a final expense report.

+The summary of each group's work will be published online on the Thompson Center's website.
 Teaching Circles are encouraged to consider developing programs, papers, or articles for dissemination beyond UM-Flint.

 Can a teaching circle be renewed?